 Keep the Mind and Body Active

-Postponing retirement, working part-time, or volunteering in the community are things to consider.
-They keep the mind sharp, give us purpose and confidence, teach new skills, and encourage interaction with others.
-A component to a long and vibrant life is friendship.
+- Maintain friendships.
 Having people to share our thoughts and experiences gives us something to look forward to.
-Getting together often to play cards, Scrabble, Mah Jong, and other strategy games is a win-win.
+Getting together often to share activities, play games, and chat is good for our well-being.
 Our friends give us validation and support.
-We share our highs and lows and recount memories.
 Laughter is good medicine.
-We are apt to get out and enjoy a healthier life with a companion and to be less focused on our own negative thoughts.
+We are apt to get out and enjoy a happier and healthier life with a companion.